prebid/openrtb/README.md

 - [EditorConfig](https://editorconfig.org/) (not required, but useful)

 ## Acknowledgments
-This library was originally developed by @mxmCherry under The Unlicense license, still available at https://github.com/mxmCherry/openrtb but no longer maintained.
+This library was originally developed by [mxmCherry](https://github.com/mxmCherry) under The Unlicense license, still available at https://github.com/mxmCherry/openrtb but no longer maintained.
 Prebid.org's efforts to continue development are offered under the Apache 2.0 license.